EU-flaggan och den svenska flaggan mot en blå himmel.

 The Mercury Regulation

 A revised Mercury Regulation is underway in order to further limit the use of mercury in Europe.
-We are waiting for a new proposal from the European Commission, a proposal that is likely to arrive by the end of June.
+The European Commission will come with a new proposal during the summer of 2023.
 The regulation prohibits the import of mercury from outside the EU.
 In addition, there are rules for certain types of mercury and the use of amalgam.
 The Mercury Regulation is linked to the Minamata Convention.

 Read more about the Mercury Regulation